 If you own a home, you’ll likely find Florida’s bankruptcy exemptions quite favorable.
 You can exempt all of the equity in a residential property that meets Florida’s guidelines (more below).
 Also, Florida has unlimited exemptions for annuities and the cash surrender value of a life insurance policy.

 You must be a Florida resident for at least 730 days before filing the bankruptcy petition.
-If you weren’t living in any one state during the two years before filing for bankruptcy, you’d use the exemptions of the state you lived in for most of the 180 days before the two-year period that immediately preceded your filing.
+If you weren’t living in any one state during the two years before filing for bankruptcy, you’d use the exemptions of the State you lived in for most of the 180 days before the two-year period that immediately preceded your filing.

 Florida has one of the most generous homestead exemptions in the country.
-You can exempt an unlimited amount of equity in your home or other property covered by the homestead exemption as long as the property isn’t larger than half an acre in a municipality or 160 acres elsewhere.
+You can exempt an unlimited amount of equity in your home or other property covered by the homestead exemption as long as the property isn’t larger than half an acre in a municipality or larger than 160 acres elsewhere.

 Before claiming the homestead exemption in Florida, you must have owned the property for at least 1,215 days before the bankruptcy filing.
 If you can’t meet this requirement, your homestead exemption is limited by federal law.
 (Fla.
 Stat.
 Ann. § 222.01-02)